-Caltrans has prepared this IS/ND for the Project and, pending public review, expects to determine from this study that the Project would not have a significant effect on the environment for the following reasons:
+Caltrans has prepared this IS/ND for the Project and, following public review, Caltrans has determined from this study that the Project would not have a significant effect on the environment for the following reasons:

-- The Project would have no impacts on geology and soils, mineral resources, population and housing, recreation, tribal cultural resources and utilities and service systems. - The Project would have less than significant impacts on aesthetics, agriculture and forest resources, air quality, biological resources, cultural resources, energy, greenhouse gas emissions, hazards and hazardous materials, hydrology and water quality, land use and planning, noise, public services, transportation, and wildfire.
+- The Project will have no impacts on geology and soils, mineral resources, population and housing, recreation, tribal cultural resources and utilities and service systems. - The Project will have less than significant impacts on aesthetics, agriculture and forest resources, air quality, biological resources, cultural resources, energy, greenhouse gas emissions, hazards and hazardous materials, hydrology and water quality, land use and planning, noise, public services, transportation, and wildfire.